Crete or Corfu: Which Island Should Be Your Next Greek Destination?

 Sidari.

-There is a tunnel that has been carved through the rock by the waves and local legend tells that any couple who swims through the tunnel and the length of the creek will marry.
+Canal d’Amour: Located near Sidari, this is a long, rectangular creek with white walls made of sandstone of breathtaking beauty.
+There is a tunnel carved through the rock by the waves, and according to a local legend, any couple who swims through the tunnel and the length of the creek will marry.

 Vlacherna Monastery: Featured on many postcards and famous images of Corfu, this religious building sits on an islet at the end of a narrow jetty at the Kanoni Peninsula.

 Spianada Square: This is the largest square in Greece and is an entertaining place to visit as you will find local teams enjoying a cricket match (the game was introduced to the island by the British).
+The Liston is its elegant arched promenade with endless coffee shops for sitting, unwinding, and people-watching.

 Sports for Everyone